-Belgium will also need to deal quickly with the obligation to control a large number of catchments, springs, etc.. for the production of drinking water, particularly in Wallonia.
+From 2017, Belgium will also need to deal with the obligation to control a large number of catchments, springs, etc.. for the production of drinking water, particularly in Wallonia.
 Indeed, the EC decided to treat the aspects "radioactivity" in the context of the new 2013/51/EURATOM Council Directive - specific - published 22nd October 2013.
-Member States will have to transpose the Directive into their national regulations (GRPIR for Belgium) not later than November 28th, 2015.
-The technical annexes dealing with radioactivity, completed for many years, are directly incorporated into this new Directive as well as radon and its decay products with a long half-life (210Po and 210Pb).
+The technical annexes dealing with radioactivity, completed for many years, are directly incorporated into this new Directive as well as radon and its decay products with a long half-life (210 Po and 210 Pb).
 Natural spring waters, bottled and those distributed in large packages (fountains, cubitainers, ...) are included in the Directive.
 Water intended for the food industry are also concerned.
 The former Directive 98/83/EC of 3 November 1998 will be renewed but will deal only with aspects of biology and chemistry of drinking water.